 Applications relating to protection of the environment

-VCAT hears applications in relation to works approvals, licenses, pollution abatement notices and permits under the Environment Protection Act 1970.
+VCAT hears applications about works approvals, licenses, pollution abatement notices, permits and other notices issued under the Environment Protection Act 1970.

 Extension of time to apply